 You can also connect your streaming app to collect Sugar for simply listening.
 A clever way to spur adoption.

 BCH-enabled Eco-Friendly NFT Solution

 Sweet endeavours to offer full flexibility in minting NFTs.
 Although the platform supports the ERC721 standard on Ethereum, they use BCH technology to create many of their NFTs.
-The crypto industry has faced criticism due to the supposed high cost of energy required to securely facilitate transactions on blockchains.
-This has been deemed by many, a flaw too big to ignore, as concerns around environmental issues grow – presenting a challenge to the sustainability of operations that power this burgeoning industry.
+Much of the criticism the crypto industries faces broadly is the supposed high cost of energy required to securely facilitate transactions on blockchains.
+This has been deemed by a flaw too big to ignore as concerns around environmental issues grow and seriously challenge the sustainability of operations that power this burgeoning industry.

-Sweet’s solution, built on SLP, is driving innovation and broader adoption of NFTs, according to Roger Ver, founder of Bitcoin.com.
-He was also quoted stating: “In the past, users were locked into a completely in-app experience or a single marketplace, but now any Sweet digital collectible can be acquired through many channels and traded with anyone around the world, even if they aren’t a Sweet user themselves.
+Sweet’s solution, built on SLP, is driving innovation and broader adoption of NFTs, according to Roger Ver, founder of Bitcoin.com who according to a press release was quoted stating: “In the past, users were locked into a completely in-app experience or a single marketplace, but now any Sweet digital collectible can be acquired through many channels and traded with anyone around the world, even if they aren’t a Sweet user themselves.
 This means true and authentic ownership for users, and it’s being made possible on Bitcoin Cash.”